BrianSDB/newProject/README.md

 ﻿# Quote randomizer
- This is a quote randomizer.
+ This was a fun little project filled with inspiring quotes.
  ## Press the button to get fun random quotes!